The affordable education loan option

-Facing imminent deportation, a desperate Congolese widower made an urgent court bid yesterday to stay in SA so he could care for his two-year-old SA-born daughter.
+Durban - Facing imminent deportation, a desperate Congolese widower made an urgent court bid on Thursday to stay in SA so he could care for his two-year-old SA-born daughter.

-Maniaga Mukisi, of Ballito, assisted by advocate Sarah Linscott and ProBono.Org, a non-profit organisation which facilitates the provision of free legal services, brought the application against the Department of Home Affairs in the Durban High Court yesterday, the day his deportation was to take effect.
+Maniaga Mukisi, of Ballito, assisted by advocate Sarah Linscott and ProBono.Org, a non-profit organisation which facilitates the provision of free legal services, brought the application against the Department of Home Affairs in the Durban High Court on Thursday, the day his deportation was to take effect.

 Judge Fikile Mokgohloa granted an order interdicting Home Affairs from deporting Mukisi pending the outcome of an appeal or a review to be lodged.
 She also ordered that the department pay the costs of the application.